Skip to content

 Some of the proofreading jobs this site offers include student essays, academic papers, author manuscripts, resumes, and business documents.

-You have to be a graduate/postgraduate student to apply and work from ProofreadingPal.
+You need to be a graduate/postgraduate student to apply and work for ProofreadingPal.

 64. EditorLive